This light as a feather sugar-free buttercream frosting will become a favorite for birthdays and other low carb celebrations.

 I am happy to announce that I have finally had total success!

 This frosting is silky, fluffy, lightly sweet, and substantial enough for the middle layer of a layer cake.
-And although it doesn’t hold up to heat as well as a real-butter frosting, it is considerably more tolerant than most Paleo or Vegan concoctions made from whipped coconut milk or coconut oil.
+And although the completely dairy free version doesn’t hold up to heat as well as a real-butter frosting, it is considerably more tolerant than most Paleo or Vegan concoctions made from whipped coconut milk or coconut oil.

 German Buttercream Frosting

-- 1/4 teaspoon salt
+- 1/8 tsp salt

-- 2 large eggs
+- 1 large egg

 - 2 large egg yolks